LaPorte, Michigan City thriving with different strategies

 Healthy community

 LaPorte Hospital has been treating patients for more than 47 years.
-Now a member of the Community Healthcare System, a new hospital with state-of-the-art technology is being built next door to the original.
+Now a new hospital that's part of the Community Health Systems, a publicly traded company in Tennessee, with state-of-the-art technology is being built next door to the original.

 “It was extremely important to our downtown area to keep the new hospital in the same area,” said Bert Cook, executive director of the Greater LaPorte Economic Development Corp.
 “The ripple effect of the hospital in terms of jobs and subsidiary businesses will help our downtown remain vibrant.”